evanx/webserva/README.md

  - `replica` - read-only replica (hot data) with optional client authentication
  - `cdn` - read-only cached replica (warm data)
  - `archive` - read-only disk-based archive to recover cold data

+#### What are "perspectives" of keyspaces?

+A "perspective" is a specific transformation of a keyspace into a web view.
+Currently we support:
+- HTML - browser admin console with hints etc
+- JSON - the Redis result is sent as a JSON HTTP response (string, array or object)
+- CLI script (curl wrapper)

+The desired perspective is indicated by the domain e.g. `json.webserva.com` and other means e.g. query string:
+- `?html` - default HTML view
+- `?json` - reply with JSON
+- `?plain` - return plain text for the `bash` CLI (default curl user agent)

+In the longer term, we wish to support specific "perspectives" on keyspaces:
+- schema - specifies required data elements for a class of keyspaces
+- HTML forms - edit and validate hash fields according to a specified schema
+- Tabular data - e.g. for rendering consumption reports and account statements
+- charts - for rendering dashboards of pre-defined metrics
+- Schema.org content - for rendering blog articles according to a specified template

 #### How do I trust your server cert?